gitbls/internet-monitor/README.md

 * `--ping IP` &mdash; Sets an additional list of IP addresses to ping.
 The default is "".
 See Usage Hints below.
 * `--pingwait seconds` &mdash; Sets the number of seconds to wait for a response to a ping.
 The default is 1 second.
 * `--pingcount N` &mdash; Specify that ping testing with a ping count of N should be done against the Internet IP Address.
+* `--standby IP` &mdash; Secondary IP to monitor.
+Calls action script when it goes up or down
 * `--syslog` &mdash; By default internet-monitor writes to stdout. `--syslog` redirects the output to the system log.
 * `--version` &mdash; Prints the internet-monitor version information and exits.